JedStephens/prophethyperbayes/README.md

 We are experts in many forecasting forecasting methods.

 # About this package
-This package is provides a friendly method to...
+This package is provides a friendly method to perform Bayesian hyperparameter optimisation (for the prophet forecasting tool).

 # How to use
 To use this package two custom functions need to be written in the form of the template below.